GPurgatorio/Master-Computer-Science-ICT/README.md

 It's possible to give more cooling to a single rack, modulating the air needed.
 In front of the rack there are temperature and humidity sensors (humidity should be avoided because can conduct electricity).
 There are systems collecting data from the sensors and adjusting the fans.
 The racks are covered to separate cool air and hot air.
 It's also possible to optimize the datacenter cooling according to the temperature changes of the region where the datacenter is.

-Generally every 2 racks (each 70 cm) there should be a cooling row (30 cm).
+Usually every 2 racks (each 70 cm) there should be a cooling row (30 cm).

 #### Liquid cooling